Summer Transportation Internship Program for Diverse Groups

 To be eligible to participate you must meet the following criteria:

-• Law applicants must be entering their second or third year of law school in the upcoming Fall Semester.
+• Law applicants must be entering their second or third year of law school in the upcoming fall semester.

 • Former STIPDG interns may apply but will not necessarily receive preferential consideration.